Kgoo2/Kgoo2/README.md

 - 👋 Hi, I’m Kegan
-- 👀 I’m interested in software architecture, data analysis, and software engineering as a whole.
+- 👀 I’m interested in software architecture, automation engineering, and software engineering as a whole.
 (Also Tennis and Volleyball)
 - 🌱 I’m currently learning sharpening my software engineering skills as well as diving deeper into Python for automation and data analysis.
 - 💞️ I’m looking to collaborate on fun projects that utilize microservices to do interesting, cool, and useful things with data.